José Antonio Bowen

 Dean of the Meadows School of the Arts, Algur H. Meadows Chair and Professor of Music

-He has written over 100 scholarly articles for many journals including the Journal of Musicology, The Journal of Musicological Research, Performance Practice Review, 19th-century Music, Notes, Music Theory Spectrum,the Journal of the Royal Musical Association, Studi Musicali, the New Grove Dictionary of Music and Musiciansand in books from Oxford and Princeton university presses.
-He is the editor of the Cambridge Companion to Conducting (Cambridge University Press, 2003) and received a National Endowment for the Humanities (NEH) Fellowship.
+Bowen has written over 100 scholarly articles in many journals including the Journal of Musicology, The Journal of Musicological Research, Performance Practice Review, Journal of the Royal Musical Associations, Studi Musicali, the New Grove Dictionary of Music and Musicians and in books from Oxford and Princeton university presses.
+He is also the editor of the Cambridge Companion to Conducting (Cambridge University Press, 2003), and he received a National Endowment for the Humanities (NEH) Fellowship.
 He contributed to Discover Jazz (Pearson, 2011) and served as an editor (along with David Baker, Dan Morgenstern, John Hasse, and Alyn Shipton) of the 6-CD set, Jazz: The Smithsonian Anthology (2011).
 His TED talk on Beethoven as Bill Gates is featured on the TED website.

-Bowen holds four degrees from Stanford University: a Bachelor of Science in chemistry, a Master of Arts in music composition, a Master of Arts in humanities and a joint Ph.D. in musicology and humanities – and is a Founding Board Member of the National Recording Preservation Board for the Library of Congress.
+Bowen holds four degrees from Stanford University – a Bachelor of Science in chemistry, a Master of Arts in music composition, a Master of Arts in humanities and a joint Ph.D. in musicology and humanities – and is a Founding Board Member of the National Recording Preservation Board for the Library of Congress.
 In 1996, Bowen was elected as a Fellow of the Royal Society of Arts (FRSA) in England.